jcj7292/sead/index.md

 ---
 ---

+# Where we innovate
-# The Stochastic Engineering Analysis & Design (SEAD) Lab focuses on
+The Stochastic Engineering Analysis & Design (SEAD) Lab focuses on

-(1) incorporating knowledge from engineering analysis and design into probabilistic Machine Learning (ML) algorithm development (Physics for ML), and
+(1) incorporating knowledge from engineering analysis and design into stochastic machine learning algorithm development (Physics for ML), and

-(2) applying ML to solve intricate problems in engineering analysis and design under uncertainties (ML for Physics).
+(2) applying machine learning to solve intricate problems in engineering analysis and design under uncertainties (ML for Physics).

 {% include section.html %}